GroupDenseKitchen/KitchenOccupation/README.md

 When Algorithm::initialize and Algorithm::process is called all its sub-Algorithms are called in order as well.

 ### Adding a new sub-Algorithm
-Algorithms can be added to other Algorithms using the config file, this however require that a AlgorithmFactory is instanciated and that the desired algorithm to be added is added to the factory first.
+Algorithms can be added to other Algorithms using the config file, this however requires that an AlgorithmFactory is instanciated and that the desired algorithm to be added is added to the factory first.
 This can look like the following in the config file:
 ```yml
 ImageProcessor: